franzose/ClosureTable/README.md

 ## Setup your ClosureTable
 ### Create models and migrations
 For example, let's assume you're working on pages.
-In version 3, you can just use an `artisan` command to create models and migrations automatically without preparing all the stuff by hand.
+You can just use an `artisan` command to create models and migrations automatically without preparing all the stuff by hand.
 Open terminal and put the following:

 ```bash
 php artisan closuretable:make --entity=page